-For some ideas of what kind of stretches you can do check out the video below from Fitness Blender:
+And for some ideas of what kinds of stretches you can do check out the video above.

-It can be easy to get so caught up in what you are doing that you forget to stop and get up out of your chair for a walk or a stretch.
+It can be all too easy to get caught up in what you are doing and forget to stop for a microbreak.

 I often do this myself when working on this site.

-I get into such a flow sometimes that I lose myself in the writing and only realise when I check the time and notice a few hours have zoomed past.
+As you can get into such a flow that you lose yourself in the writing only to realise that a few hours have zoomed past.

 So to make sure you never miss a microbreak you need to set yourself a reminder to stop every half an hour and take a 5 minute break.

-You can do this by setting an alarm on your phone or programming reminders into your computer.
+And a great way to do this is by setting an alarm on your phone or programming reminders into your computer.

-Sitting at your computer can be a chore especially when it causes you back pain and discomfort.
+Sitting at your computer can become a real chore when it causes you back pain and discomfort.

-This happens for a variety of reasons such as sitting in the same position with a bad posture for hours, getting your desk set-up wrong and using inadequate chairs.
+This happens for a variety of reasons such as sitting in the same position with a bad posture for hours on end, getting your desk set-up wrong, and using inadequate chairs.

 So don't allow your back to crash and burn at the computer.

-Take action today and start to enjoy rather than dread your time behind your desk.
+Take action today and take the pain out of your time sat behind your desk.